charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

 5. Pictogram: a variation on pie charts and bar charts
   - Pictograms CAN be misleading - make sure to use a critical approach when interpreting the information the Pictogram is trying to convey

+6. Describing Your Results:
+  - Once you have created your table, describe your results in "human speak" as follows for our "friends" dataset
+    - Describe the distribution of the variable "friends" in context:
+      The students are NOT divided equally among the three categories.
+About 50% of the students find it as easy to make friends with the opposite sex as with the same sex.
+Among the remaining 50% of the students, the majority (36.2%) find it easier to make friends with people of the opposite sex, and the remainder (13.7%) find it easier to make friends with people of their own sex.

+## Histogram, Stemplot and Boxplot are used to display QUANTITATIVE DATA ##